fkyprianou/deved-platform/content/blog/en/stream-audio-into-a-phone-call-with-node-js-1.md

 You can provision a number in the Developer Dashboard, but we'll talk you through using the [Vonage CLI](https://github.com/Vonage/vonage-cli) to rent a number, create a voice application and then link your number to it.

 Finally, you'll want the [source code, which is available on GitHub](https://github.com/Vonage-Community/blog-voice-node-stream_audio_into_a_phone_call_with_node_js).
 [Clone the repository](https://help.github.com/articles/cloning-a-repository/) and `cd` into the application's root directory.

+W﻿e also have this [a video of this tutorial](https://www.youtube.com/watch?v=Rtzk_hzmzME) if you'd like to follow along on Youtube.

 ## Installing the Vonage CLI